KarlHegbloom/zotero-texmacs-integration/README.md

   * **Better BibTeX for Zotero** <https://github.com/retorquere/zotero-better-bibtex/wiki/Installation>

+    * I had to change the outputFormat again, so for a short time(?) you will need to run from a github checkout of my fork of Better BibTeX for Zotero.
+See instructions below.

+    * OLD: (but will become new again, so leaving it here.)

       * In order for the bbl output format to be defined, you must install a recent release of Better BibTeX for Zotero.
 You'll need at least version 1.6.60.